 Figure 2: Comparison of fitted hazard ratios from problems 1-3

 As shown in Figure 2, it appears that the fitted hazard ratios from problem 1 (with continuous LDL as the sole explanatory variable) are similar to those from problem 2 (with log-transformed LDL as the sole explanatory variable).
 Modeling an additive instead of a multiplicative association does not yield substantially different fitted values.
 The fitted hazard ratio from problem 3 (with a quadratic in LDL as the explanatory variables) seems to have a considerably steeper slope for levels of LDL below 75 mg/dL than the other two specifications.
 We also observe a slightly steeper slope for values of LDL above 200 mg/dL.
 The fitted values for all three specifications seem to be approximately the same for LDL between 100 mg/dL and 200 mg/dL, where we have 75% of the observations in our data.

+Values were correctly generated for the plot, and observations are correct.

+10/10